turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 import { shallow } from 'enzyme'
-import AddGroceryForm from './AddGroceryForm' import { addGrocery } from '.apiCalls' jest.mock('./apiCalls')
+import AddGroceryForm from './AddGroceryForm' import { addGrocery } from '.apiCalls'
+// The line below is what allows us to mock addGrocery and make it return our mockGroceries array jest.mock('./apiCalls')

 describe('AddGroceryForm', () => {
   let mockGrocery
   let mockGroceries
   let mockUpdateGroceryList
   let mockEvent
   let wrapper

-  beforeAll(() => {
+  // We add a beforeAll to mock addGrocery, ensuring that it returns our mockGroceries array when it's called beforeAll(() => {
     addGrocery.mockImplementation(() => mockGroceries);
   })